funcool/rumext/doc/user-guide.md

 ### use-fn

-Is a special case of `use-memo`.
-An alias for `use-callback`.
+Is a special case of `use-memo`in that the memoized value is a function definition.

+An alias for `use-callback`, that is a wrapper on `React.useCallback`.

 ### deref

-A Rumext custom hook that adds reactivity to atom changes to the
+A Rumext custom hook that adds reactivity to atom changes to the component.
+Calling `mf/deref` returns the same value as the Clojure `deref`, but also sets a component rerender when the value changes.
-component:

 Example: